MilenTecle/Inventory-Manager/README.md

 3. Provide a project name and choose "Tiny Turtle", the free plan.
 4. Click on "Select Region" and choose Data center.
 5. Review all the details and click on "Create Instance".
-6. Return to the Dashboard and click on the newly created instance and coyp the database URL.
+6. Return to the Dashboard and click on the newly created instance and copy the database URL.

 #### Create and prepare files